pa-dg/YourBnB/README.md

 ### Splash & Listing Page

 - Users can view available listings, listing information, listing images on the app on the Splash Page.
-On click of the listing, users will be redirected to the listing show page which contains all information about the listing including Google Maps Location, only logged in users can create reservations, and create reviews.
+On click of the listing, users will be redirected to the listing show page which contains all information about the listing including Google Maps Location.
+Only logged in users can create reservations and reviews.

 ![](https://github.com/pa-dg/airbnb_clone/blob/master/app/assets/images/gifs/listings.gif)